Store Manager Resume: Templates, Examples & Essential Skills

 How to Describe Your Store Manager Experience

-In your experience section you should:
+In your experience section, you should:

 - Include your previous or current title and years you worked in that position